Action in the Gulf of Sidra (1986)

 In the Action in the Gulf of Sidra, codenamed Operation Prairie Fire, the United States Navy deployed aircraft carrier groups in the disputed Gulf of Sidra in the Mediterranean Sea.
 Libya had claimed that the entire Gulf was their territory, at 32° 30' N, with an exclusive 62 nmi fishing zone.
 Libyan leader Muammar Gaddafi asserted this in 1973, and dubbed it "The Line of Death".
-The United States claimed its rights to conduct naval operations in international waters, a standard of 12 nmi territorial limit from a country's shore.
+The United States claimed its rights to conduct Freedom of Navigation (FON) naval operations in international waters, a standard of 12 nmi territorial limit from a country's shore.
 This engagement followed the 1981 Gulf of Sidra incident and preceded another in 1989.

 Background

 Tensions between the United States and Libya heightened after the hijacking of TWA Flight 847 on 14 June 1985, and the Rome and Vienna airport attacks on 27 December that same year.
 The United States claimed that the Libyan leader was involved in these actions through his support of the alleged perpetrator, Palestinian terrorist Abu Nidal.

 At the same time, Libya began the installation of SA-5 Gammon surface-to-air missile batteries and radars they received from the Soviet Union in late 1985, to bolster their air defense.
 As the United States Navy had done for several years, they challenged Libya's claim to the Gulf of Sidra by crossing the so-called "Line of Death".